cooldinu/shopping-cart-demo/README.md

 A maven based project to demo the coding skills for the HMRC job.

  The assignment is to implement a simple shopping cart application, I have used Java language to implement the solution.
+I have structured the code by feature.

  This sample applications caters for the following high level requirements -